 Remember that “music” of a dialup connection?
 If not, check this video out

 Last Mile Connectivity Cost, Mobile Internet in India

-Can Govt Help To Increase Wired Internet Penetration?
+Can Govt Help To Increase Wired Internet Penetration in India?

-As mentioned earlier last mile connectivity costs a lot in India.
-Also telcos have to take permission for cutting road to lay the cables.
+As mentioned earlier last-mile connectivity costs a lot in India.
+Also, telcos have to take permission for cutting the road to lay the cables.
 Costs a lot.

 India should learn from South Korea – it should lay the cables all around the city and rent out the infrastructure to telcos.
 Wish India had a Minister for Internet.